DataDog/dd-trace-rb/docs/GettingStarted.md

 In Ruby 2.0, the [`Module#prepend`](https://ruby-doc.org/core-3.0.0/Module.html#method-i-prepend) feature was introduced.
 This feature avoids destructive method rewriting and allows multiple "monkey patches" on the same method.
 Consequently, it has become the safest, preferred means to "monkey patch" code.

 Datadog instrumentation almost exclusively uses the `Module#prepend` feature to add instrumentation non-destructively.
-However, some libraries (typically those supporting Ruby < 2.0) still use `alias_method` which can create conflicts with Datadog instrumentation, often resulting in `SystemStackError` or `stack level too deep` errors.
+However, some other libraries (typically those supporting Ruby < 2.0) still use `alias_method` which can create conflicts with Datadog instrumentation, often resulting in `SystemStackError` or `stack level too deep` errors.

 As the implementation of `alias_method` exists within those libraries, Datadog generally cannot fix them.
 However, some libraries have known workarounds: